-We hear a lot about what the latest employment numbers mean for employers: Business is up, prompting companies to create more jobs and hire more people.
-There were 227,000 positions added in the last month of 2016, with an unemployment rate of 4.8 percent, according to the latest report from the Bureau of Labor Statistics (BLS).
+We hear a lot about what the latest employment numbers mean for employers: Business is up, prompting companies to create more positions and hire more people.
 So if the demand is higher than the supply of candidates, do you need to find a job recruiter?

 Yes, if you want a partner to give your search a boost and land a job that’ll be the best fit for you.

 I’ve worked with candidates for more than 20 years, recruiting them for roles in a variety of industries, from manufacturing and healthcare to financial services and public accounting firms.
 One of the first things I learned is that navigating through the volumes of online postings to conduct a thorough search is hugely time consuming.
 And even if time isn’t an issue for you, it’s likely you can’t access information and openings on your own that the best recruiters have.